Table of Contents

 You want to be sure you have accurate numbers when it comes to filing your taxes, and having bank statements makes it easier to do your calculations.
 It can be especially helpful if you’re self-employed and are reporting income and business expenses.

-Though you may not need to hang onto your bank statements after 12 months, it may make sense to hold onto them for three years (or even up to seven) in case you get audited or need information so you can file an amended tax return.
+Though you may not need to hang onto your bank statements after 12 months, it may make sense to hold onto them for three years (or even up to seven) in case you need information so you can file an amended tax return or in the event that you get audited.
 In fact, there are IRS guidelines on how long you should hang onto your bank statements depending on your financial and tax scenario.

 Provide Proof of Payment